Private family services will be held for Mr. Leslie Arnold Taylor of Artesia, New Mexico.

 Memorial contributions may be made to the First United Methodist Church, Shriners Hospital for Children, or the charity of your choice.

-To plant a tree in memory of Leslie "Arnold" Taylor, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Leslie "Arnold" Taylor, please visit our floral store.